 If Guardiola was judged as Pellegrini was, then the knives would be out.
 But common sense should prevail and the former Barcelona man will be given the time and breathing space to develop.

-He is his own biggest critic, as reflected in his comments on this very subject last week.
+He is his own biggest critic, as reflected in his.

 When asked if he would be judged in the same way as Pellegrini, Guardiola said: “Why not?
 Why should it be different?
 The target is there.
 I am here.